President-Elect Trump's 16 Promised

 "Whether or not Trump acknowledges the connection between human pollution and climate change, the science is real.
 Climate change is happening, and fossil fuels are making it worse.
 No matter what he says, Trump's 100 Days Plan and his proposed Cabinet appointees put climate denial front and center in his administration and put the planet and its people at risk."
 2

 Jamie Henn is a spokesman for 350.org.
-It is an environmental advocacy group whose name is derived from the level of carbon dioxide in the atmosphere.
+It is an environmental advocacy group whose name is derived from the level of carbon dioxide in the atmosphere, measured in parts per million.
 Its name is already out of date because the level has already reached 400 and continues to increase.
 Henn said during the week of NOV-13 that:

 "The disaster that Donald Trump represents for the climate cannot be understated.
 He is the only head of state in the world who is an all-out climate denier and he has the most radical, anti-environmental policies of anyone to ever assume the role of the presidency."
 2